Maximus8/wordpress-let-there-be-change--MAIN/wp-content/plugins/popup-by-supsystic/readme.txt

 Main Features:

-= Content Customization =
+= Optin Content Customization =

-Use Popup Builder to compile different popups using varied content.
+Use Popup Builder and Lead Generator to compile different popups using varied content.
 Using Short Codes, HTML, and other codes provides popups with vide range of options.
 Popup Maker is similar in a way to WordPress when talking about adding content and popups.

 = Using Popups =